rails/spring/CONTRIBUTING.md

 The apps in `test/apps` will be named based on the rails version and the spring version.

+## Testing with your app

+You cannot link to a git repo from your Gemfile.
+Spring doesn't support this due to the way that it gets loaded (bypassing bundler for performance reasons).

+Therefore, to test changes with your app, run `rake install` to properly install the gem on your system.

 ## Submitting a pull request

 If your change is a bugfix or feature, please make sure you add to